-You’re looking to send money to the US, and you’re eternally grateful that you’re doing it in the 21st century, where it’s as easy as a few clicks or taps.
+You’re looking to send money to the US, and you’re eternally grateful that you’re doing it in the 21st century, where it’s as easy as a few clicks, scrolls and taps.
 We’ve come a long way from hoping against hope that you’re not held up by a highwayman.

 Transferring money today is a much simpler business, but there are still longer, more expensive options, and quicker, more affordable ones.